vikingosegundo/vikingosegundo.github.io/_posts/2015-05-30-contract-based-development-in-swift.md

 That's it.
 That is our contract.
-As  we see our current `ActivityViewController` does already fulfill it — it just doens't give this information to the tabBar controller.
+As  we see our current `ActivityViewController` does already fulfill it — it just doesn't give this information to the tabBar controller.
 To change that, we just add the contract's name to the protocol list

 {% highlight objc %}
 class ActivityViewController: UIViewController, CurrentUserAccessor {
   var currentUser: User?
 {% endhighlight %}

 Now before my tab bar controller brings a view controller to the screen, it will run this method to fulfill the viewcontrollers contracts, without even knowing